hayesmit/20190107-Python-Fullstack-Day/1 Python/labs/lab25-ATM.md

 # Lab 25: ATM

-Let's represent an ATM with a class containing two attributes: a balance.
+Let's represent an ATM with a class containing a balance property.
 A newly created account will default to a balance of 0.
-Implement the initializer, as well as the following functions:
+Implement the initializer, as well as the following methods:

 - `check_balance()` returns the account balance
 - `deposit(amount)` deposits the given amount in the account